-Venezuela's Guaido says troops join him to oust Maduro; government says it is in control
+Venezuela's Guaido calls on troops to join him in uprising against Maduro

 Oil prices topped $73, partly driven higher by the uncertainty in Venezuela, an OPEC member whose oil exports have been hit by U.S. sanctions and an economic crisis.

 U.S. President Donald Trump “has been briefed and is monitoring the ongoing situation,” White House spokeswoman Sarah Sanders said.
 The White House declined comment on whether the administration had been consulted or had advance knowledge of what Guaido was planning.

+U.S. national security adviser John Bolton appeared to back Guaido’s actions on Tuesday.
+“The FANB must protect the Constitution and the Venezuelan people.
+It should stand by the National Assembly and the legitimate institutions against the usurpation of democracy,” Bolton tweeted, referring to the FANB armed forces.

 A former U.S. official said that while it was unclear whether Guaido’s efforts would touch off a broader military uprising against Maduro, it appeared aimed at building momentum toward Wednesday’s May Day Street protests and making that a turning point.